-- based on reasonable grounds for concern by the employer that abuse has taken place as defined in Section 2. - guided by agreed procedures and applicable employment contract.
+- based on reasonable grounds for concern by the employer that abuse has taken place as defined in Section 3. - guided by CoisCéim's Grievance and Disciplinary Policy and Procedures (available at coisceim.com or from the General Manager) and applicable employment contract.

 - through consultation with other professional bodies such as the local Regional Health Authority and An Gardai Siochana. - in communication with relevant primary carers (parents, carers or responsible adults).

-Following clarification of the allegation and in close consultation with the all parties concerned CoisCéim will advise the member of staff accused of the allegation as to the agreed procedures which should be taken.
+Following clarification of the allegation and in close consultation with the all parties concerned CoisCéim